Moment Matters: Mean and Variance Causal Graph Discovery from Heteroscedastic Observational Data: Towards Moment-Driven Causal Discovery

 Our results rely on four assumptions (See \Cref{sec-asmp} for details).
 The first two coincide with those for the original HNM \citep{yin2024effective}: \begin{restatable}[Causal sufficiency]{asmp-restate}{asmpCsuff} Exogenous noises satisfy $E_{i} \indep E_{\nfi}$ for any $i, \nfi \in \{1, \dots, \nf\}$. \end{restatable} \begin{restatable}[Causal minimality]{asmp-restate}{asmpCm} $\pr(\biX)$ satisfies the \textit{causal minimality condition} with respect to moment-agnostic causal graph $\cg$. \end{restatable} The last two ensure the acyclicity of moment-agnostic graph $\cg$: \begin{restatable}{asmp-restate}{asmpDag} Mean and variance graphs $\cgm$ and $\cgv$ are directed acyclic graphs (DAGs). \end{restatable} \begin{restatable}[Shared permutation condition]{asmp-restate}{asmpOrder} There exists an identical permutation (a.k.a., \textit{topological ordering}) of mean and variance causal graphs $\cgm$ and $\cgv$. \end{restatable} Permutation $\pi: \{1, \dots, \nf\} \rightarrow \{1, \dots, \nf\}$ is a node ordering such that no node has a directed path to any node that precedes it in the order; that is, if $\pi(i) < \pi(j)$, then $X_{j}$ cannot have a directed path to $X_{i}$.
 It is \textbf{not} unique because a DAG admits multiple permutations.

 For example, Assumptions \ref{asmp-dag} and \ref{asmp-order} indicate that if mean graph $\cgm$ contains $X_i \rightarrow X_j$, then variance graph $\cgv$ cannot have the reverse edge $X_i \leftarrow X_j$ and must either (\myra) also include $X_i \rightarrow X_j$ or (\myrb) contain no edge, implying that the structural differences between $\cgm$ and $\cgv$ lie in the presence or absence of each edge.
-By doing so, they ensure that the \textit{union} of $\cgm$ and $\cgv$ (i.e., moment-agnostic graph $\cg$) is a DAG (see \Cref{cor-DAG}).